WillHTam/andrew_ng/readme.md

-## Notes for Coursera Machine Learning
+# Notes for Andrew Ng's Machine Learning Course

 - .m files are MatLab / Octave
 - run with `octave file.m`
+  - not all files are meant to be run